G-Core/product-documentation/documentation/waap/waap-rules/advanced-rules.md

 You can use our API documentation as a guide in constructing your own advanced rules.
 The following sections demonstrate a few examples of advanced rules created via our API using cURL.

-### Rate limitation
+### Rate limiting

 Block IPs that hit more than 200 requests per 5 seconds (changeable) when the following cookies don't exist.
-You can find more examples in our Rate limitation guide.
+You can find more examples in our Rate limiting guide.

 ```
 curl --request POST \